kashanimorteza/example_python_fastapi/README.md

 <!---------------------------------------[Description]-->
 ## Description
-    This is a example of python with fastapi for API
+    This is a example of python with fastapi for API using MVC model